Superposition28/TheSimpsonsGame/Readme.md

 [7] init Blender (C#, init.csx)
 gets the blender conversion process ready

-even with flattening
-due to the length of the directory structure i foolishly refuse to remove blender more often fails to locate the files i needed a workaround so i create symbolic links (advanced shortcuts) to each files folder even this only reduced the reduced number of errors
+due to the length of the directory structure, blender often fails to locate the files i needed a fix so i create symbolic links (advanced shortcuts) to each files folder, instead of removing unnecessary folders from the structure even this only reduced the reduced number of errors

 Processes .preinstanced files in the nested structure and Generates a 'map' of assets file paths.